fungikami/MIPS-School-Enrollment/README.md

-# School Enrollment in MIPS Assembly
+# CI3815 Project I: School Enrollment in MIPS Assembly
-## CI3815 Project II

 Design and implementation of a registration system for subjects taught by an educational institution.